-The project site would provide only marginal habitat for American badgers in the form of temporary ruderal grasslands.
+The project site would not provide suitable habitat for American badgers.
 Although this species is known to occur within areas with friable soils which support California ground squirrels, it prefers open habitats (herbaceous growth, shrubs or forest).
 Furthermore, the loss of linkages to large tracks of open grassland further minimizes the potential presence of this species on the subject property.
 At best, American badgers would be a transient species on the project site and it is unlikely that development of the project would result in impacts to American badger.

 The burrowing owl is a small, terrestrial owl of open prairie and grassland habitats.
 It inhabits relatively flat dry open grasslands where tree and shrub canopies provide minimal cover.
 This species is found in close association with California ground squirrels, using the abandoned burrows of these squirrels for shelter, roosting, and nesting.
 Burrowing owls are colonially nesting raptors, and colony size is indicative of habitat quality.
-It is not uncommon to find burrowing owls in developed and cultivated areas.
-The project site provides marginal habitat for this species in the form of temporary ruderal grasslands that support California ground squirrels.
+While it is not uncommon to find burrowing owls in developed and cultivated areas, habitat quality on the project site would not be considered conducive to roosting or supportive of colonial growth.

 The Swainson Hawk requires a supply of small mammals such as young ground squirrels as prey for nestlings and elevated perches for hunting.
-Therefore, it favors open and semi-open country over agricultural fields which may offer its prey too much cover.
-However, the Swainson is considered to be generally tolerant of people and attracted to certain agricultural operations which disturb soils and displace prey which burrow or nest in those soils or from farm equipment which turn up insects.
+Therefore, it favors open and semi-open country.
+The Swainson is considered to be generally tolerant of people and attracted to certain agricultural operations which disturb soils and displace prey which burrow or nest in those soils or from farm equipment which turn up insects.
+Soil disturbing activities do not occur on the subject property and as previously stated, heavy activity surrounding the subject property make the site less favorable to prey.

 Tricolored blackbirds nest in cattails, bulrushes, Himalaya berry, and agricultural silage, in areas that are flooded or otherwise defended against easy access by predators.
 Tricolored blackbirds forage away from nesting sites, and large colonies require large foraging areas; the birds eat insects, small fruits, seeds, and small aquatic life.
 Suitable habitat for foraging includes irrigated pasture, dry rangeland, and dairy operations providing successive harvest and flooding conditions.
-Orchards, row crops, and vineyards may occasionally and briefly be used as foraging habitat; however, these areas are not known to sustain breeding colonies.
-Tricolored blackbirds could occasionally forage over the project site; however, habitat suitable for nesting tricolored blackbirds is not found on the project site.
+Orchards, row crops, and vineyards may also occasionally and briefly be used as foraging habitat; however, even these areas are not known to sustain breeding colonies.
+There is little potential that tricolored blackbirds would forage over the project site.
+Habitat suitable for nesting tricolored blackbirds is not found on the project site.

-Horned larks, which feed on seeds and insects, are ground nesting and the frequent disking and soil disturbance on the project site probably precludes the site from use as nesting habitat.
+Horned larks, which feed on seeds and insects, are ground nesting and the frequent disturbances on or near the project site probably precludes the site from use as nesting habitat.